 The basic colour terms of Lower Sorbian and Upper Sorbian and their typological relevance

-Hippisley, A, Davies, IRL and Corbett, GG (2008) The basic colour terms of Lower Sorbian and Upper Sorbian and their typological relevance Studies in Language, 32 (1).
-56-92.
-ISSN 0378-4177
+Hippisley, A, Davies, IRL and Corbett, GG (2008) The basic colour terms of Lower Sorbian and Upper Sorbian and their typological relevance Studies in Language, 32 (1). pp. 56-92.

-Berlin and Kay's basic colour term framework claims that there is an ordering in the diachronic development of languages' colour systems.
+Berlin & Kay's basic colour term framework claims that there is an ordering in the diachronic development of languages' colour systems.
 One generalisation is that primary colours, WHITE, BLACK, RED, YELLOW, GREEN, BLUE, are lexicalised before derived colours, which are perceptual blends, e.g. ORANGE is the blend of YELLOW and RED.
 The colour systems of Lower Sorbian and Upper Sorbian offer an important typological contribution.
-It is already known that primary colour space can retract upon the emergence of a basic derived term; our findings indicate that derived categories also shift as colour systems develop.
+It is already known that primary colour space can contract upon the emergence of a basic derived term; our findings indicate that derived categories also shift as colour systems develop.
 Tsakhur offers corroborating evidence.

 |Divisions :||Faculty of Arts and Human Sciences > English and Languages > English > Surrey Morphology Group|